Trailer bus: History

-In 1922 a 65-seater passenger trailer bus went into service for the Department of Parks and Boulevard of Detroit, which was developed by Fruehauf Trailer Corporation, also from Detroit.
-The bus was 29 ft long, made up of steel chassis and cabin built of natural oak with tram like interior.
+In 1922 a 65-seater passenger trailer bus went into service for the Department of Parks and Boulevard of Detroit, United States, which was developed by Fruehauf Trailer Corporation, also from Detroit.
+The bus was 29 ft long, made up of steel chassis and cabin built of natural oak with tram-like interior.
 For comfort the trailer had leaf spring suspension, air vents and four doors for easy access, the doors were interconnected with brakes and were controlled via the tractor unit hauling the trailer.
-The tractor was a six wheeled Packard tractor unit which was coupled with the trailer via a fifth wheel, making the turning radius as small as 39ft.
+The tractor was a six-wheeled Packard tractor unit which was coupled with the trailer via a fifth wheel, making the turning radius as small as 39 ft.

-An early trailer bus was designed in Amsterdam in the 1920s as bus designs got longer.
+An early trailer bus was designed in Amsterdam, Netherlands, in the 1920s as bus designs got longer.
 As a solution to possible grounding hazards on humped bridges, three prototypes were built in 1924, but proved to be problematic, and later converted to rigid bodies in 1927.